Bryan-Roe-ai/semantic-kernel/README.md

 # semantic-kernel

-This repository contains the SK Api, a powerful tool designed to facilitate seamless integration and interaction with various services.
+This repository contains the semantic-kernel, a powerful tool designed to facilitate seamless integration and interaction with various services.
 The API is built to be robust, efficient, and easy to use, providing developers with the necessary tools to build and deploy applications quickly.

 ## Features